How much fat is taken out during Liposuction?

 Therefore, to answer the question here in my blog, I will give my answers for a body frame type that I see most frequently.
 We’ll use, as an example, a woman of average height (5’3″-5’6″) who weighs about 150 pounds.

-How to count the amount of liposuction fat extracted
+How to count the amount of fat removed

 Liposuction is performed by using a long thin cannula to remove the fat.
 However, before the fat is removed, surgeons using the ‘tumescent liposuction technique’, will inject a numbing solution in the area to be liposuctioned.
 When surgeons extract the fat, not everything removed via the cannula will be ‘fat.’
 It will be a combination of fat and tumescent fluid.